MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/ad-ca-vpn-connectivity-windows10.md

 In this step, you can add **IgnoreNoRevocationCheck** and set it to allow authentication of clients when the certificate does not include CRL distribution points.
 By default, IgnoreNoRevocationCheck is set to 0 (disabled).

-An EAP-TLS client cannot connect unless the NPS server completes a revocation check of the certificate chain (including the root certificate) of the client and verifies that certificates have been revoked.
+An EAP-TLS client cannot connect unless the NPS server completes a revocation check of the certificate chain (including the root certificate).
 Cloud certificates issued to the user by Azure AD do not have a CRL because they are short-lived certificates with a lifetime of one hour.
 EAP on NPS needs to be configured to ignore the absence of a CRL.
 Since the authentication method is EAP-TLS, this registry value is only needed under **EAP\13**.
 If other EAP authentication methods are used, then the registry value should be added under those as well.

 ## [Step 6.2.
 Create root certificates for VPN authentication with Azure AD](vpn-create-root-cert-for-vpn-auth-azure-ad.md)

-In this step, you configure root certificates for VPN authentication with Azure AD.
+In this step, you configure root certificates for VPN authentication with Azure AD, which automatically creates a VPN server cloud app in the tenant.

 To configure conditional access for VPN connectivity, you need to:
 1. Create a VPN certificate in the Azure portal (you can create more than one certificate).